-The Pakistan-Bangladesh tie turned out to be more one-sided than the previous two: once again fog intervened and Bangladesh were bowled out for 136 in the match scheduled for 41 overs; Pakistan chased the target comfortably by a nine-wicket margin with 100 balls to spare.
+The Pakistan-Bangladesh tie turned out to be more one-sided than the previous two: once again fog intervened and Bangladesh were bowled out for 136 in the match scheduled for 41 overs; Pakistan chased the target comfortably by a 9-wicket margin with 100 balls to spare.

 Azharuddin, playing his 273rd ODI (to equal Allan Border’s world record) won the toss and put Pakistan in, probably banking on the fact that both the previous finals had been decided by quality first-session bowling and easy chases.
-Two months prior to the final, a Delhi left-arm spinner had picked up eight for 15 (still a world record) in a List A match against Himachal Pradesh at Una; the bowler, Rahul Sanghvi, made his debut here.
+Two months prior to the final, a Delhi left-arm spinner had picked up 8 for 15 (still a world record) in a List A match against Himachal Pradesh at Una; the bowler, Rahul Sanghvi, made his debut here.

-Saeed Anwar and Ijaz Ahmed maul India
+Anwar and Ijaz maul India

 Ijaz Ahmed walked out to join Saeed Anwar.
 Both batsmen had outplayed India single-handedly less than a year before the match: while Anwar had scored the then world record score of 194 at Chennai, Ijaz had bludgeoned the Indian attack to an 84-ball 139 not out at Lahore earlier that season.

 The two batsmen got together and went after the bowling almost immediately.
 It was hard to tell whether Anwar’s paintbrush was more devastating than Ijaz’s battle-axe, but between them they did a perfect job of mauling the Indian bowlers.
 Sanghvi was punished severely, and none of the part-timers could do anything of note.